William Stevenson (athlete): Early life and education

-He was a graduate of Andover and Princeton University before winning a Rhodes Scholarship to Oxford University, where he studied law.
+Born in Chicago, Illinois, was a graduate of Andover and Princeton University before winning a Rhodes Scholarship to Oxford University, where he studied law.

 Legal career

-After returning to United States, he was an assistant U.S. attorney for the southern district of New York in the 1920s and, in 1931, founded the prominent New York law partnership of Debevoise, Stevenson, Plimpton and Page, now Debevoise & Plimpton L.L.P.
+After returning to the United States, he was an assistant U.S. attorney for the southern district of New York in the 1920s and, in 1931, founded the prominent New York law partnership of Debevoise, Stevenson, Plimpton and Page, now Debevoise & Plimpton L.L.P.

-1924 Summer Olympics
+Athletics and 1924 Summer Olympics

+William Stevenson won the AAU championships in 440 yd in 1921.

+Stevenson won the British AAA Championships title in the 440 yards event at the 1923 AAA Championships.

-At the Paris Olympics, Stevenson ran the second leg on the American 4 × 400 meters relay team, which won the gold medal with a new world record of 3.16.0.
+The following year in Paris at the 1924 Olympic Games, Stevenson ran the second leg on the American 4 × 400 meters relay team, which won the gold medal with a new world record of 3.16.0.
 His teammates were Commodore Cochran, Oliver MacDonald and Alan Helffrich.

 World War II

 During the World War II, Stevenson and his wife, Eleanor "Bumpie" Bumstead Stevenson, a 1923 graduate of Smith College, organized and administered American Red Cross operations in Great Britain, North Africa, Sicily, and Italy.
 Both he and his wife were awarded the Bronze Star for meritorious achievement in support of military operations.
 (Eleanor Stevenson was the author of I Knew Your Soldier in 1946.
 She was active in the civil rights movement and the first person to give a nationally broadcast speech on behalf of Planned Parenthood.)